All-Star Legends & Celebrity Softball Game: 2017

 The 17th Celebrities/Legends game was played at Marlins Park in Miami.
 A 13-run 2nd propelled the Nationals to score a record 28 overall in their victory.
 The 50 total runs scored by both teams also was a game record.
 Neither Ozzie Smith nor Rollie Fingers were playing for the first time.

 2018

-The 18th Celebrities/Legends game was played at Nationals Park in Washington, DC.
+The 18th Celebrities/Legends game was played at Nationals Park in Washington, D.C.
 Quincy Brown, Ashley Greene, Christopher Jackson, Skai Jackson, Taylor Kinney, Tim Kurkjian, Brandon Larracuente, J. R. Martínez, The Miz, Bill Nye, DJ Diesel, Josh Norman, Dascha Polanco, Scott Rogowsky and John Wall joined Foxx among the celebrities participated.
 Wounded Warriors were Jonathan Herst & Cody Rice.

 Jennie Finch & Jessica Mendoza were the starting pitchers.
 The retired Major Leaguers were André Dawson, Steve Finley, Cliff Floyd, Torii Hunter, Carlos Peña, Tim Raines & Bernie Williams.

 Down by 11 to the AL in the bottom of the 6th, the Nationals tried to rally, but came up 4 runs short.
 And The Miz quickly ended the 5th by retiring the side on one pitch per batter.